SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

-            It also holds two sets of lists, one for storing the enemies on screen and another for storing all the shots.&nbsp; If those classes hold custom classes or data, then you will also have to create separate classes to store the minimum about of information needed for recreating objects, plus functions within the gamestate class to convert them (as shown above)
+            It also holds two sets of lists, one for storing the enemies on screen and another for storing all the shots.
+If those classes hold custom classes or data, then you will also have to create separate classes to store the minimum about of information needed for recreating objects, plus functions within the gamestate class to convert them (as shown above)